 - Market sharing: do not agree to share markets or customers.
 An organisation engages in market sharing if, for example, if agrees with another organisation not to approach its customers or not to compete for certain customers (e.g. in a specific location).

-- Sharing information: do not should not share information which reduces the competition between organisations i.e. regarding prices, production or supply chains.
+- Sharing information: do not share information which reduces the competition between organisations i.e. regarding prices, production or supply chains.

 - Abusing a dominant position in the market: do not abuse any market dominance the University may hold.
 An organisation may hold a dominant position if it has either more than a 40% market share, or it is not affected by normal competitive restraints.
 Abusing such a position might occur if an organisation were to impose unfair practices on customers or other organisations, such as making customers buy products they do not want (e.g. forcing the purchase of warranties for products) or charging consistency low prices which don’t cover costs to drive out competition.